The Ultimate Guide to RV Camping in Arizona

 Fishing, Boating, and Water Activities

-If beaches are your thing, we recommend heading to one of the state’s lakeside beaches in places like Lake Havasu and Lake Powell.
-You’ll be able to swim, sunbathe, and enjoy water sports while you’re there.
+One of the best ways to cool off in the Arizona heat is to head to the water!
+Head to one of the state’s lakeside beaches in places like Lake Havasu and Lake Powell.
+You’ll be able to swim, sunbathe, and enjoy boating and water sports while you’re there.

-Prefer fishing?
-There’s plenty of fishing in Arizona as well, believe it or not.
-Roosevelt Lake is a favorite of fishermen, but many also enjoy fishing in Patagonia Lake and Lake Powell, among others.
+There’s plenty of fishing in Arizona as well!
+Roosevelt Lake is a favorite of fishermen, but Patagonia Lake and Lake Powell also have excellent fishing.

-Of course, you could just go chasing waterfalls.
-That’s right, Arizona is home to waterfalls, and many of them are absolutely stunning!
+Arizona is also home to several waterfalls, and many of them are absolutely stunning!
 We especially love Havasu Falls, but you do have to have reservations to hike there.
 If that’s not possible, check out the untouched beauty of Beaver Falls instead.

 Wildlife Viewing and Photography